 There are three different types of written parenting arrangements:

 The law recognises that every family is different and that people other than parents (such as grandparents and extended family), may play an important role in the children’s lives.

-Where it’s in the children’s best interests, grandparents, extended family and other people who are concerned with the welfare of children, can be included in a parenting plan, consent order or parenting order [In-page links].
+Where it’s in the children’s best interests, grandparents, extended family and other people who are concerned with the welfare of children, can be included in a parenting plan, consent order or parenting order.
 Both parents must be part of any agreement or order in relation to the children.
 See caring for children when you are not the parent for more information.

 If both parents agree, you don’t need to go to court to formalise your agreement.
 You can record your agreement as a parenting plan or a consent order.

-A parenting plan is a written agreement setting out the care arrangements for your children.
-It’s signed and dated and is a more informal way of agreeing on these arrangements.
+A parenting plan is a written agreement setting out the care arrangements for children.
+It’s signed and dated by the children's parents and is an informal way of agreeing on these arrangements.